 Since One Tamriel, players have been able to go anywhere and do anything in Tamriel.
 This makes for an awesome open-world sandbox style adventure in the vein of past Elder Scrolls games, but also messes with quest and storyline continuity something fierce.

 Add to this post-One Tamriel world zones from DLCs and Chapters, and the world gets very confusing for anyone who wants a coherent, cohesive, immersive storyline that spans the entire continent.

-Important Spoiler Below for the Coldharbor Tutorial/ The Hooded Figure Quest
+Important Spoiler Below for The Hooded Figure Quest

 What if I want to roleplay a vampire/werewolf?